-- 1. Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam. - Students will be required to meet with the teacher, and, if deemed necessary, the HOD, IB/AP Coordinator, DoS, VP and P as required to discuss the importance of academic integrity and develop a plan to address and correct the infraction. - 3.
-Students will receive a notation of the violation in Powerschool.

-- 4. Student's parents will be informed of the violation. - 5.
-The Student will be required to complete an alternative assessment aligned to the original standards being assessed.
+- Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam. - 2.
+Students will be required to meet with the teacher, and, if deemed necessary, the HOD, IB/AP Coordinator, DoS, VP and P as required to discuss the importance of academic integrity and develop a plan to address and correct the infraction. - 3.
+Students will receive a notation of the violation in Powerschool. - 4.
+Student will be required to complete a lunch reflection. - 5.
+Student's parents will be informed of the violation. - The Student will be required to complete an alternative assessment aligned to the original standards being assessed.